koddo/browser-console-logger/README.md

-# Why?
+# Browser console logs in your terminal?
+Why?

 Because mobile.

-It's so inconvenient to use xcode or adb and a wire to get browser logs.
+It's so inconvenient to use xcode or adb and a wire to get console logs from mobile browsers.
-So we just decorate `console.log()` to make it send a post requests to our server containing the messages.
+So we just decorate `console.log()` et al to make it send post requests to our server containing the messages.
+Happily works inside cordova, for which it was written in the first place.

 TODO: maybe later write a websockets app when simple post requests are no longer enough